open/close all folders

 - Though perhaps the best examples are the various "Orb of X" spells — Acid, Cold, Electricity, Fire, Force, and Sound — most of which have a "Lesser" version too (only Force doesn't).

 - In Deadlands, this is the basis of the Wichita Witches' trademark spell, Ball o'Doom.

 - GURPS: Magic the Ball of Lightning spell that makes an intangible guided missile that makes an explosion of electricity when it reaches a target.

 - Present in almost every shoot'em up, especially if it's a Bullet Hell genre where every projectile is typically like it.

-- The Hadoken move in Street Fighter, of course.
+- The Hadoken and every other projectile attack that isn't a physical object from Street Fighter, of course.

 - Super Mario Bros..
 Unique in that not only does the fireball bounce off the ground, it also obeys gravity.
 Freaky!